 "Oh my…this isn't good at all," the doctor said.

-Doctor Asahina sat on a chair that stood by the bed Talene rested on.
-She immediately became alert when she noticed her door swinging open and two girls rushing in her clinic, holding a small girl and begging somebody to help the little girl.
+Doctor Asahina sat on a chair next to the bed Talene rested on.
+She immediately became alert when she noticed her door swinging open minutes ago and two girls rushing in her clinic, holding a small girl and begging somebody to help the little girl.